Skip navigation

 Entry requirements

 An honours degree in a Science, Technology, Engineering or Mathematics subject.
+Those with qualification below degree level may be considered on professional experience.
 All applicants will be required to complete a Skills Gap Analysis before completing an application form.
 All applicants will be invited to attend an academic interview and may be asked to submit a portfolio of work or undertake additional assessment.
-All applicants to the Degree Apprenticeship courses must have an acceptable Level 2 qualification in English and Mathematics.
-Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass - please note that we are not able to accept all kinds of Level 2 qualifications, so if you are unsure whether you have a suitable qualification please get in touch.
-If you do not have an acceptable qualification you may be required to take an additional assessment during the application process.
+Applicants aged 16-18 must have acceptable Level 2 qualifications in English and Maths, such as GCSE with grade C/4 or above or Functional Skills.
+If you do not have acceptable qualifications, you will be required to obtain this.
+Those aged 19 and over are only subject to these requirements if you or your employer choose for you to study towards English and Maths qualifications, which will be funded.
+Please note that you may still be required to evidence accepted Level 2 qualifications for the course, as part of academic assessment.

 Fees and funding